 The Bose Noise Canceling 700s are the way to go if you've been eying a set of ANC headphones from Bose.
 They are more modern with a better overall design, USB-C, and a more customizable ANC.

 Unless there's an incredible deal with the QC35 IIs (or even the original QC35s if you don't care for Google Assistant or Alexa), the Bose Noise Canceling 700s are the headphone to get when comparing your two Bose options.
-Unless, of course, you're looking for a more foldable headphone, in which case the QC35 II takes the cake.
+However, if you're looking for a cheaper, more foldable headphone, the QC35 II take the cake.

 The best just got better